 The best time to plant a tree is twenty years ago.
 The second best time is now.

 What is the earliest memory you can remember?

 If you didn’t think about this question at the start of this article, then now is a good time to dig deep inside your memories.

-You are probably thinking that this is actually a VERY HARD question to answer, right?
+You are probably thinking about how this question is actually very hard to answer, right?

 You are not alone.

-All of the people I have asked this question to have struggled in finding an answer.
-Hell, even I find it difficult, and I keep a freaking memory journal!
+Everyone who I have asked this question has struggled with finding an answer.
+Ha, even I find it difficult, and I keep a freaking memory journal!

-It's the memory that is the leftmost bubble in my memory timeline.
-It's a pretty small bubble, actually, meaning that the memory is relatively small and blurry.
+It’s the memory that is the leftmost bubble in my memory timeline.
+It’s a pretty small bubble, actually, meaning that the memory is relatively small and blurry.
 But I still remember it.
-This is what I've written down in my memory journal:
+This is what I’ve written down in my personal timeline journal:

 I vaguely remember how I was at kindergarten and was about to be given a shot via a needle.
 All the kids and their parents were gathered in the gym building.
 I wasn’t impressed at all, and just sat there watching it.
 I didn’t feel anything, and I remember that some of the older kids made a BIG deal about it.
 Some even cried.
 My mom actually remembers this as well.
 She says I just sat there and watched the needle go into my arm without even blinking.
 I wish I could still do that now…